Daughter continues plea for information on 20th anniversary of mother’s murder

 “We are yet to put a gravestone on my mum’s grave because we are waiting for this final closure.
 To have those answers really would mean the absolutely world to me and my family, and it would mean we could finally lay our mum to rest.”

-South Yorkshire Police believe the answer’s to Nora’s murder can be found in the Hexthorpe, and are urging the local community to come forward with any information.
+South Yorkshire Police still believe the answer’s to Nora’s murder can be found in the Hexthorpe, and are urging the local community to come forward with any information.

 Detective Chief Inspector Wood, who has taken over as the case’s senior investigating officer, said: ”Nora’s family, friends and loved ones deserve to know what happened to her and for justice to be served.